![]() |

 Bhunja combination of Chana(Gram), Mungfali(Groundnut) and Chuda(Flattened rice) |

-Rice is an amazing item which produces different types of "Bhunja" with different processes.
-For example with a salt treatment if rice is roasted it gives "Mudhi-मुढ़ी" which is very much liked in Bengal and eastern Bihar and Jharkhand.
-It is also used in "Bhelpuri" which is a popular snack in Maharashtra.
+Rice is an amazing item that produces different types of "Bhunja" with different processes.
+For example, with a salt treatment, if rice is roasted, it gives "Mudhi-मुढ़ी" which is very much liked in Bengal and eastern Bihar and Jharkhand.
+It is also used in "Bhelpuri," which is a popular snack in Maharashtra.
 There are two more very popular snacks in Bengal and Bihar/Jharkhand containing "Mudhi-मुढ़ी" - 1.
 'Mudhi-Gughni' and 2.
 'Jhal-Mudhi'.

-'Jhal-Mudhi' - If you have ever traveled in a Non A/C bogie of a train in Bengal, Bihar, Jharkhand and adjoining areas you must have seen hawkers selling it in trains.
+'Jhal-Mudhi' - If you have ever traveled in a Non A/C bogie of a train in Bengal, Bihar, Jharkhand, and adjoining areas, you must have seen hawkers selling it in trains.
 It is like 'Bhelpuri' and also known as "Barah-maja" (Twelve enjoying tastes).
-The hawkers hang an open box of 'Mudhi' at thier belly with the help of a belt from the neck.
-On the outer sides of the box there are twelve smaller containers (Dabba-डब्बा) with different items.
+The hawkers hang an open box of 'Mudhi' around their belly with the help of a belt around the neck.
+On the outer sides of the box, there are twelve smaller containers (Dabba-डब्बा) with different items.
 'Jhal' means pungent taste of green or red chilies.
 So 'Jhal Mudhi' essentially contains red chili powder and pieces of green chilies in 'Mudhi'.
-Small pieces of red onions, boiled potatoes, ginger is added in it.
-Next comes the mustard sauce (Sarson ki chatni) and a bit green coriander sauce (Dhaniya ki chatni).
-Few sprouted 'Mung beans' are also added.
-In a tumbler it is mixed speedily along with the help of a spoon.
+Small pieces of red onions, boiled potatoes, and ginger are added to it.
+Next comes the mustard sauce (Sarson ki chatni) and a bit of green coriander sauce (Dhaniya ki chatni).
+A few sprouted 'Mung beans' are also added.
+In a tumbler, it is mixed speedily with the help of a spoon.
 The hawker will give this 'Jhal-Mudhi' in a small paper container called 'Thonga' and top it with a slice of fresh coconut.

-Let us know other dry-roasting (Bhunja) of rice.
-If rice is roasted with its husk on, another type of 'Bhunja' is produced which is called 'Lawa' or 'Dhaan ka Lawa'.
+Let us know about the other dry-roasting (Bhunja) of rice.
+If rice is roasted with its husk on, another type of 'Bhunja' is produced, which is called 'Lawa' or 'Dhaan ka Lawa'.
 'Dhaan' is the rice with husk.
-Though it is not so popular but it is traditionally used in some worships in Hindu religion.
+Though it is not so popular but it is traditionally used in some worship in the Hindu religion.
 It is an essential item in "Nag-Panchami" and "Lakshmi-Puja" festivals.
 Some people like to eat the 'Lawa-Bhunja' by soaking it in hot milk made sweet by adding sugar.
-It is also believed that 'Milk-Lawa' is favorite of 'Nag' Snake.
+It is also believed that 'Milk-Lawa' is a favorite of the 'Nag' Snake.

-If rice is dry-roasted without salt treatment the 'Bhunja' we get is called 'Chawal Bhunja'.
-It does not grow in size as much 'Mudhi' do and also not so puffy.
+If rice is dry-roasted without salt treatment, the 'Bhunja' we get is called 'Chawal Bhunja'.
+It does not grow in size as much as 'Mudhi' does, and is also not so puffy.

 Another very popular 'Rice-Bhunja' is "Chuda-Bhunja".
 "Chuda" is also known as flattened rice and known as "Poha" in some parts of India.
-"Chuda" is itself a popular item in Mithila and Angika regions of Bihar but its interesting story will be discussed some other times.
-Poha or the flattened rice when roasted gives "Chuda-Bhunja" which is also very tasty.
+"Chuda" is itself a popular item in Mithila and Angika regions of Bihar, but its interesting story will be discussed at some other time.
+Poha or the flattened rice, when roasted, gives "Chuda-Bhunja," which is also very tasty.

-Other cereals roasted are Bengal gram (Desi Chana), groundnut, Bajra and corn.
-Roasted corn bursts into popularly known "Pop-corn" world wide and eaten separately.
-In Hindi it is known as "Makai-Bhunja".
-If the corn does not burst on roasting it is called "Makai-Bajdi" which is also popular in western Bihar and Eastern UP.
+Other cereals roasted are Bengal gram (Desi Chana), groundnut, Bajra, and corn.
+Roasted corn bursts into the popularly known "popcorn" worldwide and is eaten separately.
+In Hindi, it is known as "Makai-Bhunja".
+If the corn does not burst on roasting, it is called "Makai-Bajdi," which is also popular in western Bihar and Eastern UP.
 It is ground to get "Makai-Sattu".
-Another type of corn roasting is called "Makai-chuda" (Corn flakes) which is flattened corn.
+Another type of corn roasting is called "Makai-chuda" (Corn flakes), which is flattened corn.

-Ground nut is roasted in its nut-shell.
+Groundnut is roasted in their shells.
 Then it is separated from the shells.
 Roasting enhances its taste.

-With so many 'Bhunjas' there are different combinations which is liked by different people in different regions.
-In these combinations the "Mudhi" is liked mostly in Bengal region which is gradually replaced by 'Chana' as we proceed west ward.
-Different Bhunja-combinations are either liked without adding anything or by adding onion, green chili pieces or roasted cumin powder.
-As people are growing more health conscious popularity of Bhunja is increasing.
-Near offices and Court/Kutchery you will find Bhunja-stalls.
-Workers who are unable to bring lunch, happily take Bhunja.
+With so many 'Bhunjas', there are different combinations which is liked by different people in different regions.
+In these combinations, the "Mudhi" is liked mostly in the Bengal region, which is gradually replaced by 'Chana' as we proceed westward.
+Different Bhunja combinations are either liked without adding anything or by adding onion, green chili pieces, or roasted cumin powder.
+As people are growing more health-conscious popularity of Bhunja is increasing.
+Near the offices and the Court/Kutchery, you will find Bhunja stalls.
+Workers who are unable to bring lunch happily take Bhunja.

-These Bhunja stalls have a brisk selling on Saturdays as it is believed that eating Bhunja on Saturdays keeps away enemy and ill effects of Saturn Planet astrologically.
+These Bhunja stalls have brisk sales on Saturdays, as it is believed that eating Bhunja on Saturdays keeps away enemies and the ill effects of the Saturn Planet astrologically.

-If dry Bhunja combination is chosen the Bhunjawala gives masala-salt, green chili, a piece of onion and a thin slice of ginger in a separate paper wrap.
+If a dry Bhunja combination is chosen, the Bhunjawala gives masala-salt, green chili, a piece of onion, and a thin slice of ginger in a separate paper wrap.

 Some Popular (without oil) combinations of Bhunja